 New Dances: Edition 2019 in December Features World Premiere Dances by Stephen Petronio, Andrea Miller, Jamar Roberts, and Amy Hall Garner

-Juilliard Spring Dances in March 2020 Features Paul Taylor’s Promethean Fire, Trisha Brown’s Set and Reset/Reset, Donald McKayle’s Rainbow 'Round My Shoulder
+Juilliard Spring Dances in March 2020 Features Paul Taylor’s Promethean Fire, Trisha Brown’s Set and Reset/Reset (2020) Based on Set and Reset (1983), Donald McKayle’s Rainbow 'Round My Shoulder

 NEW YORK –– Juilliard Dance, under the direction of Alicia Graf Mack, announces its 2019-20 season of performances of world premieres, masterworks in repertory, and new works developed by Juilliard students.
 Graf Mack, a former leading dancer of Alvin Ailey American Dance Theater and former principal dancer with Dance Theatre of Harlem and Complexions Contemporary Ballet, enters her second season as director of the division.

 The cornerstone of the season is New Dances: Edition 2019, featuring four world-premiere dances by innovative choreographers: alumna Amy Hall Garner (first-year class); Jamar Roberts (second-year class); alumna Andrea Miller (third-year class); and Stephen Petronio (fourth-year class).
 Performances take place December 11, 12, and 13, 2019, at 7:30pm; December 14, 2019, at 2pm and 7:30pm; and December 15, 2019, at 3pm, all in Juilliard’s Peter Jay Sharp Theater.